stephannn/intuneMigrator/README.md

 Configure an Azure AD application for the client with the following requirements:
 - Tenant ID and Application ID
 - Usage controlled via Azure AD groups
-- When using Conditional Access, `Single-page application` authentication must be used in combination with SpaOrigin in the Settings.xml
+- When using Conditional Access, `Single-page application` authentication must be used in combination with SpaOrigin in the Settings.xml of the Client

 #### Source Tenant & Destination Tenant Applications
 Configure separate applications for source and destination tenants with these **required permissions**: